Parenting Time in Ohio

 Call 614-656-4252 Today

 If you need help establishing rights to parenting because of a divorce or because you're not married to your child's mother, schedule an appointment with Richard L. Morris Co., L.P.A. today.
-The initial consultation is free, and we service clients in Columbus, Gahanna, and throughout Franklin County.
+Call or email for an initial consultation, we service clients in Columbus, Gahanna, and throughout Franklin County.

 Contact us to discuss your case!